kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-namelist-xml.md

 </entry_id_pg>
 ```
 !!!Note "namelist values"
     When populating the value fields, you don't need to port all of them at this time.
-You need to put in the value that was used in making the snapshot file, but the rest will be ported once all schemes have been ported.
+You need to put in the value that is used by default by CAM, but the rest will be ported once all schemes have been ported.

-Once you have made your namelist file, proceed to [5 - Interstitials](step5.md)
+Once you have made your namelist file, proceed to [4 - Interstitials](interstitials.md)